-We've rounded up the hottest haircuts and styles for short curly hair to make sure your hair slays all year long.
+Looking for some curly girl inspiration?
+We've rounded up the hottest short curly haircuts to make sure your hair slays all year long.

 You know the feeling when you finally decide you’re ready to take the plunge and go short?
 You head to the salon and show your stylist the cut you’ve been lusting over.
 While you sit in the chair quaking from anticipation, it takes all of your courage not to shed a tear when you see long swaths of hair hit the floor.
 Luckily, the payoff is well worth it when you leave the salon looking and feeling flawless!